dodyg/practical-aspnetcore/README.md

 Every sample is designed specifically to demonstrate a single idea.
 We will go wide and deep to the nitty gritty of ASP.NET Core stack.
 Enjoy the ride!

-Some of the samples you see here involve mixed projects (net451) that will run only in Windows.
+Some of the samples you see here involve mixed projects (net461) that will run only in Windows.
 For many .NET developers, full framework is the reality for forseeable future.
 We are not going to port multi-year production systems to run on Linux.
 We want to improve the creaky .NET MVC 2.0 that we have lying around and bring it up to speed to aspnetcore MVC.

 All these projects require the following dependencies

 ```
    "Microsoft.AspNetCore.Hosting" : "1.1.0-*"
 ```

-*This dependency pulls its own dependencies which you can check at project.lock.json.
-This allows us to not explicitly specify some dependencies ourselves.*

 If a sample require additional dependencies, I will list them.